 Set up a basic bookkeeping system

 It can be difficult to set up your own system without a bookkeeping background.
 So if you need help getting started, contact your accountant, bookkeeper or business advisor.
-Once your system is set up the right training, effort and discipline can help you take control of your finances.
+You might also want to talk to your accountant or bookkeeper to see whether they have preferred software packages that may assist.
+Once your system is ready, the right training, effort and discipline can help you take control of your finances.

 Cash vs accrual systems

-When choosing an accounting system that suits your business needs, don't be limited by choice — some businesses successfully use a combination of both cash and accrual systems.
+When choosing an accounting system that suits your business needs, you have two choices.
+Some businesses use a mix of both cash and accrual systems.

-Read more about Cash vs Accural Accounting for the advantages and disadvantages of each.
+Read more about cash vs accrual accounting for the advantages and disadvantages of each.

 Manual vs electronic systems

 Manual bookkeeping systems include a series of books or ledger accounts that are often available at your local newsagent, office supply or book store.
-While manual systems require more time spent on paperwork, they can be ideal for business owners who aren't confident using a computer and have simple affairs.
+However, be aware that the ATO is moving towards all electronic records, so now may be a good time to consider going electronic.

-- Visit the Australian Taxation Office (ATO) website for information on managing your invoices, payments and records.
+- Visit the Australian Taxation Office website for manual or electronic options on managing your invoices, payments and records.